labgrid-project/labgrid/doc/getting_started.rst

 .. note:: This is possible because the labgrid repository contains the crossbar
-          configuration the coordinator in the ``.crossbar`` folder.
+          configuration the coordinator in the ``.crossbar`` folder. crossbar is a network messaging framework for building distributed applications, which labgrid plugs into.

 Exporter
 ~~~~~~~~